Russell Peters Net Worth

 Personal Life: In 2010, Peters married his girlfriend, Monica Diaz.
 That year, they had a child together and Peters released his autobiography, Call Me Russell.
 In 2012, Diaz and Peters divorced.
 Although Peters was engaged to another girlfriend in 2016, he later started dating 2012's Miss Universe Honduras, Jennifer Andrade.
 In 2019, they had a child together.
 Peters has considerable real estate holdings in Los Angeles, Las Vegas, and Ontario.

 Real Estate: In June 2020 Russell listed his mansion in Hidden Hills, Ca for $8.5 million.
-The mansion is located within an exclusive gated community and spreads over 1.5 acres.
+The mansion is located within an exclusive gated community and spreads over 1.5 acres with a 20-car garage, 14-seat theater, billiard room, wet bar and more.
 Neighbors include Vin Scully, Jeffree Star and Paul George.
 He paid $6.5 million for the home in 2017.
+Russell sold this home in October 2020 for $7.8 million.

 In 2014 he paid $4.75 million for an ocean-view home in Malibu, California.
 He listed this home in 2016 for an optimistic $12 million.
 As of this writing he has not found a buyer for the property whose asking price has been cut to a slightly more reasonable $8 million.
 In the meantime, the house is actually rented full-time with a lease that apparently runs through 2023 and costs at least $20,000 per month.